pubnub/chat-examples-javascript/CONTRIBUTING.md

 The repository is bundled with an ESLint configuration (`.eslintrc`) which will warn you of any coding style inconsistency with standards defined by Airbnb's shared configuration.
-Make sure to resolve all warnings before opening a merge pull request.
+Make sure to resolve all warnings before opening a pull request.

 You can use one of the following commands to check your changes for errors with eslint at any time.
 ```